-I like milk but I don’t love it.
-The reason why I don’t love it is because I can longer drink regular milk without feeling any discomfort.
+I like milk, but I don’t love it.
+I don’t love it because I can longer drink regular milk without feeling any discomfort.
 After many trials and tons of money spent, I have finally found a lactose free milk I can enjoy.
-Although I think it is great, I find it difficult to drink a glass of cold lactose free milk.
+Although I think it is great, I find it difficult to drink a glass of cold lactose-free milk.
 I prefer drinking a cup of hot milk with a pinch of ground nutmeg or ground ginger.
-With cereal that is not an issue.
+With cereal, that is not an issue.

-Store-bought Soy milk, Rice milk and Almond milk all have a weird aftertaste that I can’t tolerate.
-After speaking to my friend and blogger Charlene from That Girl Cooks Healthy, I decided that cashews milk might the best homemade milk to enjoy a glass of cold milk.
+Store-bought Soy milk, Rice milk, and Almond milk all have a weird aftertaste that I can’t tolerate.
+After speaking to my friend and blogger Charlene from That Girl Cooks Healthy, I decided that cashews milk might produce the best homemade milk to enjoy a glass of cold milk.

-During my conversation with my friend and blogger Charlene from That Girl Cooks Healthy, she assured me that Cashew Milk would be a good alternative for me because of taste, and recipe steps ease.
+During my conversation with my friend and blogger Charlene from That Girl Cooks Healthy, she assured me that Cashew Milk would be a good alternative because of taste and recipe steps ease.
 I did trust her suggestions and decided to make my first homemade cashew milk.
-My experience was so exceptional that I decided to asked her for her permission to share her recipe with you my readers, and incorporate a video as well.
+My experience was so exceptional that I decided to ask her for her permission to share her recipe with you, my readers, and incorporate a video.

 The MayoClinic.com states that there are three factors essential for keeping your bones healthy throughout your life.
 They are: